iTwin/itwinjs-core/docs/learning/CommonTableExp.md

   6
 ```

-Take another example where we like to traverse class hierarchy starting from a class down to all derived classes and generate a path string show where each of them are along with the depth of the derived class w.r.t `GeomerticElement3d`
+As another example, we might want to traverse a class hierarchy starting from a base class down to all derived classes, generating a row for each class.
+Each row should could contain 2 columns: the depth of the derived class relative to the base class and a path string describing its relationship to the base class.
+Using `BisCore:GeometricElement2d` as the base class produces the following ECSql and resultant output:

 ```sql
 WITH RECURSIVE